Islamic State claims blast at Afghan intelligence agency in Kabul

 But there remains considerable uncertainty about how the group operates and the exact nature of its connections with Islamic State in Iraq and Syria.

-Additional reporting by Nayera Abdallah in CAIRO; Editing by Robert Birsel
+Additional reporting by Nayera Abdallah in Cairo and Roberta Rampton in Palm Beach, Fla.; Editing by Robert Birsel and Leslie Adler